IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2507.03238.html

 Abstract

-We examine the behavioral effects of a user location disclosure policy implemented by Sina Weibo, China's largest microblogging platform, using a high-frequency dataset of uncensored user engagement, including tens of thousands of comments, on 165 prominent government and media accounts.
-Exploiting the platform's abrupt rollout of IP-based location tags on April 28, 2022, we compare user behavior in comment sections before and after the policy change.
-Although the policy was publicly justified as a measure to curb misinformation and counter foreign influence, we find no decline in participation by overseas users.
+We examine the behavioral impact of a user location disclosure policy on Sina Weibo, China's largest microblogging platform, using a unique high-frequency dataset of uncensored engagement, including tens of thousands of comments and replies, on prominent government and media accounts.
+The policy, publicly justified as a measure to curb misinformation and counter foreign influence, was abruptly rolled out on April 28, 2022.
+Using an interrupted time series design, we find no decline in participation by overseas users.
 Instead, it significantly reduced domestic engagement with local issues outside users' home provinces, particularly among critical comments.
-Evidence suggests this effect was not driven by generalized fear or concerns about credibility, but by a rise in regionally discriminatory replies that increased the social cost of cross-provincial engagement.
-Our findings indicate that identity disclosure tools can produce unintended consequences by activating existing social divisions in ways that reinforce state control without direct censorship.
+Evidence indicates this decline was not driven by generalized fear or concerns about credibility, but by a surge in regionally discriminatory replies that raised the social cost of cross-provincial engagement.
+Our findings suggest that identity disclosure tools can have unintended consequences by activating existing social divisions in ways that reinforce state control without direct censorship.

 Suggested Citation